selfcustody/krux/docs/getting-started/features/tamper-detection.en.md

 The *TC Flash Hash* tool significantly enhances security by making it infeasible for attackers to tamper with firmware without being detected.
 By combining *TC Code* hashing, filling empty memory with random entropy, and verification of the the unique image and set of words, Krux allows the detection of any tamper attempts.

-Note: The strength of this defense strategy depends on maintaining a strong, confidential *TC Code*, removing the SD card before running *TC Flash Hash* and following usual security and privacy practices.
+**Note**: The strength of this defense strategy depends on maintaining a strong, confidential *TC Code*, removing the SD card before running *TC Flash Hash* and following usual security and privacy practices.